wp-plugins/hoppening/readme.txt

-=== Hoppening ===
+=== Concert Agenda Calendar ===

 Contributors: Hoppening, benjaminniess
 Donate link: http://hoppening.com
-Tags: hoppening, widget, concert, calendar, agenda, music, events Requires at least: 4.0
+Tags: hoppening, widget, concert, calendar, agenda, music, events, listings Requires at least: 4.0
 Tested up to: 4.0
-Stable tag: 1.0
+Stable tag: 1.1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Hoppening is a service which allows to integrate an agenda of concerts or live events on your blog or web site.
-The service is specially designed for music bloggers and venues/festival websites.
+Hoppening is a service which allows you to integrate city-specific concert or live events listings on your blog or web site.
+The service is specifically designed for music bloggers, venues, and festival websites.

-On Hoppening.com, you can easily create concerts via a friendly interface with a lot of informations (styles, artist videos, sounds, etc), then you can cutomize your widget with your prefered colors, style and dimension.

-You can add Hoppening widget where you want on your site inside a sidebar or directly in a page/post content.
-The plugin works with the www.hoppening.com service.
+On Hoppening.com, you can easily create concert listings using a friendly interface, which provides each site visitor complete artist information (artist websites, music videos, links to audiotracks etc).
+Your widget is totally customizable,  with the option to select preferred colors, dimensions, style and placement on your site--inside a sidebar or directly in a page or post.
+The plugin works with the http://www.hoppening.com service.

-You should create an account on Hoppening.com in order to get your username, in your Account Settings page.

-Then, you should create concerts directly on Hoppening or add concerts already created by others bloggers on the site, by clicking on the clap button.
+The first step is to create an account on Hoppening.com in order to get your username in your Account Settings page.
+You can now create new concerts directly on Hoppening.com, or add concerts already created by others bloggers on the site, by clicking on the 'Clap' button.

-Every concerts that you create or you clap will automatically and immediately displayed in the widget integrated on your blog/site.
+Every concert that you create or you 'clap' will be immediately displayed in the now-integrated widget on your blog or site.

 Demo site:
 http://wordpress.hoppening.com/